>>>Terminal 5 history

 to use the shuttle coach service to and from the terminal.

-The Railair coach service operates to Woking
+The Railair coach service operates to Woking,

 To transfer to other terminals use the